Mold Allergy Doctor in NYC

 How We Can Help You Get Relief from Mold Allergies

 Use allergy drops, which can be taken to build up immunity to mold and give needed relief.
-At Mitchell Medical Group, we have a unique 3-step approach to treating mold allergies that has proven successful in even the worst allergy cases.
+At Mitchell Medical Group, we have a unique 3-step approach to treating mold allergies that have proven successful in even the worst allergy cases.

-Our approach looks at your diet, lifestyle, medical history and current medications.
+Our approach looks at your diet, lifestyle, medical history, and current medications.
 We often find that one or more of these factors cause your allergy.
 Once we find out what it is, we get to work making you better.
 Unlike other allergists, we don’t just give you a pill and send you home.
 You leave with an action plan in your very first visit.